Why one press release won’t make you a star overnight

 5. Regularity

-There is absolutely no point in sending out a press release one day and then send nothing at all for six months.
-True, the first rule ‘only send a release when you have something to say’ still applies.
-But there are countless other ways of reminding a journalist of your existence, for example blog posts, vlogs or the invitation to an event.
+There is absolutely no point in sending out a press release one day and then sending nothing at all for six months.
+True, the first rule, ‘only send a release when you have something to say,’ still applies.
+However, there are numerous other ways to remind a journalist of your existence, such as blog posts, vlogs, or invitations to an event.
 The only issue here is to strike the right balance.
 You don’t want the journalist to forget all about you but you don’t want to pester him either…

 I said it at the beginning, and I’ll say it again.
 It takes time to build and carry out a communication strategy that brings results.
-It also takes persistence, knowledge and some budget.
+It also requires persistence, knowledge, and a budget.
 A press release is only one small element of your media and PR strategy.
 You will need a mix of tools, both online and offline, to grow your public profile and to get to the top of your sport.
 And it is only when you have a reputation to offer that you will become more interesting to sponsors or teams than your equally talented competitor…

 About the author